FAQs

 Data stewards, research data managers, or anyone in your consortium responsible for supporting researchers with DMP creation.

-Q: How can we make RDMO known in our community?
+**Q: How can we promote RDMO in our community? **

 As part of our incubator projects, we help consortia: